 by Texas Homesteader ~

 There are several recipes I love that use pumpkin puree.
 So to provide that ingredient myself, I like to grow sugar pie pumpkins in my garden.
-But how do you use a traditional oven to make puree?
+But how do you make puree?
 Well I’m so glad you asked.

 Growing Pumpkin In A Three Sister’s Garden

-In their 3 sisters garden garden they started by planting corn – a staple in their diet.
+Corn: The 3 Sisters Garden is started by planting corn – a staple in the native American’s diet.
 But it was also a heavy nitrogen feeder from the soil.

 This year I planted heirloom Sugar-Pie Pumpkins for the squash requirement of my Three Sisters Garden.
-I like to use the pumpkin puree for my favorite homemade Pumpkin Granola.
+I like to use homemade pumpkin puree for my favorite homemade Pumpkin Granola.

 Option #1: Cooking Pumpkin In A Conventional Oven